Relating Checkpoint Update Probabilities to Momentum Parameters in Single-Loop Variance Reduction Methods: Introduction

 Katyusha\textsuperscript{ns} \cite{allen2018katyusha} uses the Katyusha momentum \cite{allen2018katyusha} to mitigate possible negative effects of Nesterov acceleration in stochastic setting.
 It achieves the complexity $\mathcal{O}(n+n/\sqrt{\epsilon})$, and the Katyusha momentum turned out to be instrumental for the acceleration of VR methods in the composite general convex problem.
 MiG\textsuperscript{nsc}\cite{zhou2018simple} simplifies the iteration structure of Katyusha\textsuperscript{ns} and achieves essentially the same complexity $\mathcal{O}(n+n/\sqrt{\epsilon})$.
 Using the Katyusha momentum in inner iterations, ASVRG \cite{shang2018asvrg} achieves the complexity $\mathcal{O}(n\log(1/\epsilon))+\sqrt{n}/\sqrt{\epsilon})$, which nearly matches the theoretical lower bound $\Omega(n+\sqrt{n}/\sqrt{\epsilon})$ \cite{woodworth2016tight}.
 By utilization of the Katyusha momentum, the acceleration techniques in \cite{ghadimi2012optimal,ghadimi2013optimal}, and a multi-stage inner loop length selection scheme, Varag \cite{lan2019unified} also achieves the complexity $\mathcal{O}(n\log(n)+\sqrt{n}/\sqrt{\epsilon})$.
 VRADA \cite{song2020variance} incorporates the Katyusha momentum with a novel initialization technique, achieving the complexity $\mathcal{O}(n\log\log(n)+\sqrt{n}/\sqrt{\epsilon})$.
 Based on these methods, some researchers employ the AdaGrad idea \cite{duchi2011adaptive} to compute step sizes \cite{dubois2022svrg}, maintaining similar complexity under additional assumptions such as the compactness of the underlying set which the optimization variable belongs to.

 As introduced above, some VR methods can achieve the near-optimal complexity $\widetilde{\mathcal{O}}(n+\sqrt{n}/\sqrt{\epsilon})$, where the $\widetilde{\mathcal{O}}$ notation hides logarithmic factors.
 However, all such methods have the nested algorithmic structure, which brings two major drawbacks.
 First, this complicated structure renders the implementation of the algorithm more troublesome.
-Second, these methods only has convergence guarantee for the checkpoint sequence.
+Second, these methods only have convergence guarantee for the checkpoint sequence.
 The checkpoint is usually not the last iterate of the last $m$ inner iterations\footnote{Theoretically, choosing the last iterate of last $m$ inner iterations to be the new checkpoint deteriorates the complexity.
 Hence existing methods usually choose the checkpoint with certain (weighted) average, although this is empirically undesirable.} and a new checkpoint can be obtained only after an entire outer iteration.
-For similar reasons, indirect methods \cite{lin2015universal}, which adds strongly convex regularization terms to (\ref{problem setting}) with decreasing regularization parameters and uses VR methods to solve resultant strongly convex problems, are also undesirable.
+Since the inner loop length $m$ can be very large, e.g., $m=\mathcal{O}(n)$, the limited convergence guarantee can be troublesome in large-scale problems.

 In contrast, single-loop VR methods are easy to implement and typically provide convergence guarantee for the iterate sequence itself.
 However, the literature on single-loop VR methods for the composite general convex problem (\ref{problem setting}) is relatively limited.
 The complexity of single-loop VR methods are no better than $\mathcal{O}(n+n/\sqrt{\epsilon})$, which is exactly the complexity of FISTA \cite{beck2009fast}.
 Note that FISTA is an extension of Nesterov's accelerated gradient method \cite{nesterov1983method} for the composite optimization problem, and it requires full gradient computation in every iteration, hence is a gradient-based method.